lilic/kube-start-stop/README.md

 # kube-start-stop

+Schedule Scaling of Kubernetes Resources.

 Automatically start and stop Kubernetes resources in the namespace.
-Schedule your resources to automitcly scale down during a desired time period, e.g. scale down your dev workloads during the weekend.
+Schedule your resources to automatically scale down during a desired time period, e.g. scale down your dev workloads during the weekend.

 # Usage